00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:00:22 Positioning defines where an element appears relative to its container or the viewport.

-00:00:28 There's a position of relative, which moves the element relative to its normal position.
+00:00:28 There's a position of relative which moves the element relative its normal position.

-00:00:37 There's also a fixed position, which sticks the element to the viewport, so it doesn't scroll.
+00:00:37 there is also a fixed position which sticks the elements to view port so it doesn't scroll.

 00:00:42 as well as Position Sticky, which makes it behave normally until scrolled to a certain point.